Safe by being his Daughter

 1. Demonstrating Perfectionism

-The Death Eaters attacked them.
+Out of nowhere, the Death Eaters attacked them.

 It had been a shock for all of them.
 In the middle of the night a loud signal had woken them all up from their peaceful sleep.
 During the Welcoming Feast Headmaster Snape had told them that in the case of acute and utmost danger this signal would alert them.
 So in case they heard this sound, they were to leave their classrooms, common rooms, dormitories or whatever room they were in currently and gather themselves in the Great Hall.
 There they would receive more exact tasks, depending on the situation and danger.